 Many house insurance policies include certain benefits that an individual may find unnecessary.
 These include free legal advice, or coverage for lost belongings while traveling.
 It is wise to read through the entire policy to discover which benefits are practical and useful, and which ones could be eliminated.
 By reducing coverage, one will find that his or her premiums can be significantly lowered.

-Although most insurance companies allow clients to pay their premiums in monthly instalments, there are some agencies that will charge interest for this option.
+Although most insurance companies allow clients to pay their premiums in monthly installments, some agencies will charge interest for this option.
 If possible, a homeowner should make arrangements to pay his or her insurance premiums yearly, as this will be less expensive than paying month to month.

 Avoid Small Amount Claims